-A simplistic representation of a supply chain involves a sequence between five stages, from suppliers to the final customer.
+A simplistic representation of a supply chain involves a sequence of five stages, from suppliers to the final customer.
 Each of these stages has its own cycle, which is a sequence of operations and transactions taking place between two stages.

 - A customer order cycle takes place when orders are processed, prepared, and shipped.
-For retail, the customer is often picking his order from the store inventory (shelves), which represents the point of final demand.
+For retail, the customer is often picking orders from the store inventory (shelves), which represents the point of final demand.
 In a pull logistics system, customer order cycles are particularly important since they are the driver of further cycles upstream of the supply chain.